 ever-changing lineup of sidemen that would accompany Jordan’s singing and

-saxophone on his Forties hits, “Five Guys Named More,” “Knock Me A Kiss,”
+saxophone on his Forties hits, “Five Guys Named Moe,” “Knock Me A Kiss,”

-“Caledonia,” and a song which some claim to be the first rock and roll
+“Caledonia,” and a song that some claim to be the first rock and roll

 recording, “Saturday Night Fish Fry.”
 Jordan’s recordings were raucous